 Operating Requirements During a Fault

-The new section CC.6.3.15(a)(i)(b) will specify the actions to be taken if a fault occurs by requiring that plants ride through faults in the transmission system which can be cleared by the transmission system circuit breaker as shown in figure 2 below and by adding the following text as the introduction to the section.
+Currently as drafted the Grid Code implies the plants should ride through all faults and this is reasonable for faults in the transmission system which can be cleared by the transmission system circuit breakers as shown in figure 2.

-(b) Each Generating Unit, DC Converter, or Power Park Module and any constituent Power Park Unit thereof and OTSDUW Plant and Apparatus shall remain transiently stable and connected to the System without tripping of any Generating Unit, DC Converter or Power Park Module and / or any constituent Power Park Unit, OTSDUW Plant and Apparatus, and for Plant and Apparatus installed on or after 1 December 2017, reactive compensation equipment, for any balanced and unbalanced fault where subjected to a voltage dip at either the Onshore Grid Entry Point or Interface Point as applicable where the voltage remains either on or within the envelope shown in figure CC.6.3.15(a)(i)(a) except where:

 Figure 2 showing a fault which can be cleared by transmission system breakers TCB3 & 4

-Whilst the introduction to this section deals with plants riding through faults as it is currently drafted in the Grid Code, it is not clear what is supposed to happen where the plant’s circuit breaker has to open to clear the fault.
+The problem with the current drafting of the Grid Code, is it is not clear what is supposed to happen where the plant’s circuit breaker has to open to clear the fault.
 There are concerns that the current text could be interpreted that the plant shall remain connected feeding the fault for 140ms which could lead to dangerous situations.
 It is clear this is not the intent, and that plant should trip during these circumstances.
-It is proposed that the following subclauses are added to clarify each situation where tripping is permitted.
+It is proposed that subclauses are added to clarify each situation where tripping is permitted.

-Firstly, if the fault is on the Generator’s equipment then the Generator shall be required to trip to clear the fault from the transmission system as detailed in the proposed new section CC.6.3.15(a)(ii)(b)(i) (note that this is already permitted in the ECCs), as follows: -
+Firstly, if the fault is on the Generator’s equipment, as shown in figure 3, then the Generator is required to trip to clear the fault from the transmission system as detailed in the proposed new section CC.6.3.15(a)(i)(b) (note that this is already permitted in the ECCs).

-Power Park Module and any constituent Power Park Unit thereof and OTSDUW Plant and Apparatus shall trip to clear the fault from the Transmission System.
-The protection schemes and settings should not jeopardise Fault Ride Through performance as specified in CC.6.3.15.1

 Figure 3 showing a fault which can only be cleared by generator breakers GCB1

-Secondly if the location of the fault on the network that means that the fault can only be cleared by operation of both Transmission and the Generator circuit breaker as shown in figure 4, again the Generator will be permitted to trip to clear the fault as detailed in the proposed new section CC.6.3.15(a)(i)(b)(ii) and ECC.6.3.15.8(vi)(i), as follows: -
+Secondly if the location of the fault on the network that means that the fault can only be cleared by operation of both Transmission and the Generator circuit breaker as shown in figure 4, again the Generator will be permitted to trip to clear the fault as detailed in the proposed new section CC.6.3.15(a)(i)(b) and ECC.6.3.15.8(vi)(i),

-the location of the fault means it cannot be fully cleared without tripping the of Generating Unit, DC Converter, or Power Park Module and any constituent Power Park Unit thereof and the OTSDUW Plant shall trip as required.

 Figure 4 showing a fault which can only be cleared by generator breaker GCB1 & transmission circuit breaker TCB1